Subsidising Inclusive Insurance to Reduce Poverty: Introducing Microinsurance

-Since the premium is paid from a household's income, the capital growth rate $r$ is adjusted such that it reflects the lower rate of income generation resulting from the need for premium payment.
-The premium rate is restricted to prevent certain poverty, which would occur should the premium rate exceed the rate of income generation.
-The capital growth rate of the insured household $r^{(\kappa)}$ is lower than that of the uninsured household, while the critical capital is higher.
+Since premiums are paid from a household's income, the capital growth rate $r$ is adjusted such that it reflects the lower rate of income generation resulting from the need for premium payment.
+The premium rate is restricted to prevent certain poverty, which would occur should it exceed the rate of income generation.
+The capital growth rate of the insured household $r^{(\kappa)}=\left(1-a\right)\cdot \left(b-\pi \right)\cdot c > 0$ is lower than that of the uninsured household, while the critical capital is higher (see \cite{Article:Kovacevic2011} for further discussion).
+Note that, previous work such as that of \cite{Article:Janzen2020} allow households to choose optimal levels of consumption and insurance coverage over time based on asset holdings and the probability distribution of future assets.
+Here, all households who can afford to buy insurance enrol in a scheme; that is, as mentioned above, households whose income generation rate is greater than the insurance premium are able to choose any affordable insurance coverage, therefore admitting both optimal and suboptimal choices with respect to the trapping probability.
+Although this feature aligns with the low levels of financial literacy that characterise the microinsurance environment \citep{Book:Churchill2012}, it could initially be considered as a limitation of our model.
+However, one of the core objectives of the subsidised schemes introduced in Sections \ref{MicroinsurancewithSubsidisedConstantPremiums-Section5} and \ref{MicroinsurancewithSubsidisedFlexiblePremiums-Section6} is to diminish the adverse effects that arise with suboptimal choices and as such any limitation is accounted for.

-In between jumps, where $T_{i-1} \leq t<T_{i}$, the insured stochastic growth process $X_{t}^{(\kappa)}$ behaves in the same manner as \eqref{TheCapitalModel-Section2-Equation2}, with parameters corresponding to the proportional insurance case of this section, making particular note of the increased critical capital $x^{\scaleto{(\kappa)*}{5pt}}$: